RumaRDas/find-one/README.md

 ![image](./images/logo-1.png)

 # Description
-Fun Time app is a user friendly app where user can create their own event and let the people know about their event.
-They can also search about different recipes.
+Find One is a user friendly app where user can ggive advertisement for their small business and let the people know about it.
+And User can search the business about  categories.They can also search about different recipes.
 It is a secure app only people who is sign up can access the event  and event owner have right to delete event.

 ## Database Use